-Reserve deposit (checking account) at t the Bank of
+Reserve deposit (checking account) at the Bank of Explanations

-Finland Explanations

 1. Record type LD LD record

 2. Type of reporter's identifier М MFI code

 3. Reporter's identifier FINNNNNNN Valid MFI code

-4. Allocation of balance sheet items A A = asset
+4. Allocation of balance sheet items А A = asset

-5. Transaction s S = stock
+5. Transaction S S = stock

 6. Reserved - -

 7. Instrument 43 Overdrafts

-8. Notional cash pooling N N = No
+8. Notional cash pooling Ν N = No

 9. Securitisation and loan transfers - Mandatory, if the balance sheet item is securitised or otherwise transferred from the balance sheet and also when the securitised item is still on the credit institution balance sheet

 10. Transaction period - Only for flow data

 11. Reserved - -

 12. Reserved - -

-13. Purpose of loan Ν Mandatory
+13. Purpose of Ioan Ν Mandatory

-14. Intra-group items N Mandatory
+14. Intra-group items Ν Mandatory

-15. Syndicated items N Mandatory
+15. Syndicated items Ν Mandatory

-16. Collateral - Mandatory only for loans to non-financial
+16. Collateral - Mandatory only for loans to non-financial corporations and households

-17. Internal identifier corporations and households Not mandatory
+17. Internal identifier - Not mandatory

 18. Reserved - -

 19. Sector 121 National central banks

 20. Credit institution exempt from minimum reserves - Only for deposits

-21. Name of credit institution exempt from minimum reserves Only for deposits
+21. Name of credit institution exempt from minimum reserves - Only for deposits

 22. ECB's auxiliary sectors - <> 123 tai 124

 23. Industrial classification - Mandatory only for loans to non-financial corporations and sole proprietors

 24. Country code FI Finland

 25. Sector (securitisation and loan transfers) - Only in securitisations and loan transfers

 26. ECB's auxiliary sectors (securitisation and loan transfers) - Only in securitisations and loan transfers

 27. Counterparty's home country (securitisation and loan transfers) - Only in securitisations and loan transfers

 28. Reserved - -

 29. Reserved - -

 30. Reserved - -

 31. Conversion currency ISO 4217 EUR Mandatory

 32. Book value 2 000 000,00 Book value

 33. Book value currency EUR Always "EUR"

 34. Book value excl. non-performing stock 2 000 000,00 Mandatory only for stock data

 35. Annualised agreed rate (%) 1,00 Interest rate of item

 36. Annual percentage rate of charge (%) - Only for new loan agreements

 37. Interest payable 500,00 Mandatory only for stock data

 38. Reserved - -

-39. Reserved - -
+39. Reserved -

 40. Next interest rate reset - Mandatory only for loans to non-financial corporations and households

-41. Interest rate linkage

-0 Other interest rate
+41. Interest rate linkage 0 Other interest rate

-42. Initial period of fixation 0 Other interest rate Only for new loan agreements and withdrawals
+42. Initial period of fixation - Only for new loan agreements and withdrawals

-43. Original maturity 0 - 0 Other interest rate Only for new loan agreements and withdrawals Not defined
+43. Original maturity 0 Not defined

-0 Other interest rate Only for new loan agreements and withdrawals Not defined At maximum 1 year
+44. Remaining maturity 1 At maximum 1 year

-43. Original maturity 0 - 0 Other interest rate Only for new loan agreements and withdrawals Not defined

-43. Original maturity 44.
-Remaining maturity 0 - 0 Other interest rate Only for new loan agreements and withdrawals Not defined At maximum 1 year Only for new loan agreements with non-financial corporations and new withdrawals by non-financial
+45. Size of loan to non-financial corporation - Only for new loan agreements with non-financial corporations and new withdrawals by non-financial corporations

+46. Deposit account's term of notice - Only for deposits redeemable at notice

+47. Individual loan losses and impairments 0,00 Mandatory

 Extended credit card credit (1.44) is defined as credit granted after the due date(s) of the previous billing cycle(s) has/have passed, ie debit amounts on the card account that have not been settled when this was first possible.
 The interest rate charged for extended credit card credit is usually greater than 0%.
 The interest rate can also be a tiered rate.
-Extended credit card credit also includes items subject to penalty interest rates, such as overdue minimum amortisation of extended credit card credit, overdue convenience credit card credit and overruns of an agreed credit limit.
-Interest-free convenience credit granted to a credit card is not reported as extended credit card credit, but it is reported in the item convenience credit card credit (1.45).
+Extended credit card credit also includes items subject to penalty interest rates, such as overdue minimum amortisation of extended credit card credit, overdue convenience credit card credit granted to a credit card is not reported as extended credit card credit, but it is reported in the item convenience credit card credit (1.45).
 The counterparty of credit card credit is the unit which is ultimately liable to pay any unpaid amounts according to the contract, i.e. either the cardholder (private persons' cards) or a company offering a card to its employees (corporate cards).
 The counterparty country code is, as regards private persons' cards, the nationality of the cardholder, and as regards corporate cards, the country of location of the company.